Felony Attorney in Effingham County

 - Property Felonies: Burglary, Arson, Theft by Taking (when the value exceeds $1,500).

-- Drug Felonies: Drug Trafficking (which carries stiff mandatory minimum sentences), and Possession with Intent to Distribute (PWID).
+- Drug Felonies: Drug Trafficking (which carries significant mandatory minimum sentences) and Possession with Intent to Distribute (PWID).

 - Repeat Offenses: A fourth DUI conviction or a second Family Violence Battery conviction are automatically elevated to felonies.